-Indian Island, also known as Gunther Island and Duluwat Island, is the largest of three islands along with Woodley and Dalby Islands located in Humboldt Bay, about 5.5 miles (8.8 km) south-southwest of Arcata and within the city of Eureka, California.
-Although the island is mostly tidal marsh, the indigenous Wiyot lived on the island in Tolowot village long enough to alter the topography by the accumulation of shell fragments in middens.
+Tuluwat Island, also known as Gunther Island or Indian Island, is the largest of three islands along with Woodley and Dalby Islands located in Humboldt Bay, situated about 5.5 miles (8.8 km) south-southwest of Arcata and within the city of Eureka, California.
+Although the island is mostly tidal marsh, the indigenous Wiyot people historically lived on the island in Tolowat village long enough to alter the topography by the accumulation of shell fragments in middens.

 On February 26, 1860, about 100 Wiyot people, mainly women and children, were massacred by Euro-American immigrants who had settled in the area since the California Gold Rush.
 The killings followed two years of open hostility by a group of local whites against the residents of Indian Island who were suspected of cattle rustling.
 The massacre was part of a coordinated attack that targeted other nearby Wiyot, including 40 people at an encampment on the Eel River, and 58 people at South Beach about 1 mile (1.6 km) south of Eureka, and 35 at Eagle Prairie a few days later.
 Though the attacks were widely condemned in newspapers outside Humboldt County, no one was ever prosecuted for the murders.